cayvox/canton-dev-fund/proposals/caypo.md

 **Why a full platform, not just a payment method?** A payment method alone is a library.
 A platform is an ecosystem.
 Agents don't just need to pay — they need to manage funds, enforce spending limits, discover services, and interact through natural language.
 CAYPO delivers the complete stack: encrypted wallets with AES-256-GCM, per-transaction and daily safeguards, 35 MCP tools for AI assistant integration, a live gateway with 17 services, and CLI tooling for DevOps.
 This helps position Canton not only as a network that supports payments, but as one where agents can actively operate.
 **Why Cayvox Labs?** We are a Canton mainnet validator operator, Canton Catalyst 2026 #1 place.
 We have deep experience with DAML, Canton's Ledger API, CIP standards, and validator operations.
 M1+M2 are already delivered — proven execution, not promises.

+**Why open-source building blocks?** A proprietary payment SDK creates a single point of dependency.
+Open-source infrastructure creates an ecosystem.
+By publishing every package under Apache 2.0 / MIT, CAYPO enables Canton developers to fork the gateway and serve only their own API endpoints, import @caypo/mpp-canton into their own DeFi protocol for agent-native USDCx settlement, extend the 35 MCP tools with domain-specific agent skills, and build competing or complementary products on top of the same Canton payment primitives.
+The Development Fund investment produces shared infrastructure, not a single vendor's product.

 ## Team